tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 </Alert>

-In the following example, hovering over the `CONTAINS` command in the Command Log changes the state of the Cypress App:
+In the following example, hovering over the `CONTAINS` command in the Command Log changes the state of the Cypress test-runner:

-<DocsImage src="/img/guides/cypress-app/v10/first-test-hover-contains.png" alt="Hovering over the contains tab highlights the dom element in the App in the Cypress App"></DocsImage>
+<DocsImage src="/img/guides/cypress-app/v10/first-test-hover-contains.png" alt="Hovering over the contains tab highlights the dom element in the App in the Cypress test-runner"></DocsImage>

 Cypress automatically travels back in time to a snapshot of when a hovered-over command resolved.
 Additionally, since [`cy.contains()`](/api/commands/contains)